KJMackey/LeadGameDeveloperProject/README.md

 - You can add to the README to justify any design decisions you made.
 - Feel free to ask me questions if you have them.
 Our team will typically work like this, just message me whenever you need.
 - You can tear apart/redo the scenes, they're just placeholders for clarity of project requirements.

+### Dev Notes:
+-I added a bit more than just the basic requirements to display more working knowledge -I used a serialized saved file to store the information to keep it simplistic but still have some security on the file.